python/mypy/README.md

 -------------

 Mypy is an optional static type checker for Python.
-You can add type hints to your Python programs using the upcoming standard for type annotations introduced in Python 3.5 beta 1 (PEP 484), and use mypy to type check them statically.
+You can add type hints to your Python programs using the standard for type annotations introduced in Python 3.5 (PEP 484), and use mypy to type check them statically.
 Find bugs in your programs without even running them!

-The type annotation notation has also been backported to earlier Python 3.x versions.
-Mypy programs are valid Python 3.x and you use a normal Python interpreter to run them.
-There is essentially no performance overhead when using mypy, since mypy does not introduce runtime type checking.
+The type annotation standard has also been backported to earlier Python 3.x versions.
+Mypy supports Python 3.2 and later.

+For Python 2.7, you can add annotations as comments (this is also specified in PEP 484).

 You can mix dynamic and static typing in your programs.
 You can always fall back to dynamic typing when static typing is not convenient, such